25 August 2017 |

 - Select Insert > More > Data > Google Trends.

 - Enter a search term in the Topic(s) box in the Object Inspector to the right.
 If you want to include multiple topics the just separate them by commas.

 The other options that are available allow you to choose the historical time period and whether the queries are for the web, news or images.
 The analysis can also be narrowed down by geography (more on this below).

 The table below shows the raw history of searches for the topic blu-ray from 2004 to present.
-I have left the Geographic code(s) blank, which returns data for the whole world.
+I have left the Region with the default value of World.